tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation post ${baseUrl}/v1/token %}

-The API returns access tokens, ID tokens, and refresh tokens, depending on the request parameters.
+This endpoint returns access tokens, ID tokens, and refresh tokens, depending on the request parameters.
+For [password](/authentication-guide/implementing-authentication/password), [client credentials](/authentication-guide/implementing-authentication/client-creds), and [refresh token](/authentication-guide/tokens/refreshing-tokens) flows, calling `/token` is the only step of the flow.
+For the [authorization code](/authentication-guide/implementing-authentication/auth-code) flow, calling `/token` is the second step of the flow.

 > This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
 For more information, see [Composing Your Base URL](#composing-your-base-url).